-With one in seven individuals living with a disability, it is important that our services, products and environment are accessible.
+Based on the 2017 Canadian Survey on Disability, 6.2 million Canadians aged 15 and older had a disability.
+This represents one in five individuals living with a disability in Canada.
+It is important that our services, products and environment are accessible.
 Using the AODA as a guide, SHN is striving to go beyond expectations and ensure that we serve patients, employees, professional staff, volunteers and community members in the best way possible.